-Utica is a very small city located in the state of Michigan.
-With a population of 4,942 people and 17 constituent neighborhoods, Utica is the 206th largest community in Michigan.
+Utica is a somewhat small city located in the state of Michigan.
+With a population of 5,177 people and 19 constituent neighborhoods, Utica is the 187th largest community in Michigan.

-The percentage of adults in Utica who are college-educated is close to the national average for all communities of 21.84%: 17.05% of the adults in Utica have a bachelor's degree or advanced degree.
+The percentage of people in Utica who are college-educated is somewhat higher than the average US community of 21.84%: 28.46% of adults in Utica have at least a bachelor's degree.

+Utica is a somewhat ethnically-diverse city.
 The people who call Utica home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Utica residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Utica include Polish, Italian, Irish, and English.
+The greatest number of Utica residents report their race to be White, followed by Asian.
+Important ancestries of people in Utica include German, Irish, Polish, Italian, and English.

 The most common language spoken in Utica is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Polish and Spanish.